RobinAntu/CSE3CAP_TEAM_B-/README.md

 ## Project Structure
 - `index.html` – Entry point that loads the planner and the local React-like runtime.
-- `app.js` – Components for authentication, dashboard, settings, wizard, and plan views built on the tiny runtime.
+- `app.js` – Components for authentication, home dashboard, settings, and wizard views built on the tiny runtime.
 - `planner.js` – Demonstrates the planning algorithm pipeline and persists data with `localStorage`.
 - `style.css` – Global theme and layout.
 - `server.js` – Lightweight Node server for hosting the app.